marcossch/PicAppSharedServer/README.md

     $ ./docker-run.sh

-And this one will start listening on [localhost:3000](https://localhost:3000).
+Now it will start listening on [localhost:3000](https://localhost:3000).
 You can stop it anytime with CTRL+C. You need to leave this terminal open.

 Then open a new terminal on the same directory and run: